mumuki/mumuki-laboratory/README.md

 # About

-Atheneum is a multitenant Rails webapp for solving exercises, organized in terms of chapeters and guides.
+Atheneum is a multitenant Rails webapp for solving exercises, organized in terms of chapters and guides.

 ## Authentication Powered by Auth0